 - Major Checklist (pdf file)

-Study Abroad: The Department will consider giving students credit for courses taken abroad, but we do not typically award more than 1-unit towards the requirements for the Major.
+Study Abroad: The Department of Religion will consider giving students credit for courses taken abroad, but we do not typically award more than one unit towards the requirements for the major.
 In order to consider such requests, we require that materials from the relevant course abroad be submitted to the chair, and then reviewed by the appropriate faculty member.
 Students intending to study abroad and hoping to receive credit should therefore discuss proper procedures with their advisors prior to departing.

-The minor consists of a minimum of 5 courses in Religion, distributed as follows and chosen in consultation with an adviser in the department:
+The minor in religion consists of a minimum of five courses, distributed as follows and chosen in consultation with an adviser in the department:

 - Two 100-level courses.

-- Three upper-division courses, including at least one 200-level course, and at least one 300-level course in advanced study of a religious tradition for which the student has completed the prerequisite at the introductory level.
+- Three upper-division courses, including at least one 200-level course and at least one 300-level course for which the student has completed the prerequisite.